The Board of ICA Gruppen has adopted the following long-term financial

 Achieve an operating margin excluding items affecting comparability of 4.5%

-The target level provides room for investments in the business and a return on invested capital, and is at a good level for the industry.
+The target level provides room for investments and a return on invested capital, and is at a good level for the industry.
 The target is measured excluding items affecting comparability.

 Achieve a return on capital employed of 7.5%